devnich/unix-shell/README.md

 ## History and pipes

 1. The terminal saves your command history (typically 500 or 1000 commands)

     - You can see previous commands using the up/down arrows
-    -   You can edit the command that\'s currently visible and run it
+    - You can edit the command that's currently visible and run it

 2. Once your command history gets big, you might want to search it: